Smoothie for a Meal: Veggie-Packed Green Protein Smoothie

 I also like adding a little vanilla or raw cacao powder.

-Here is the smoothie that I made today:
+Here is a smoothie that I made recently:

 - 1 avocado